gawelfrank/Guided_SQL_Project/README.md

 This repository is part of my professional development journey toward becoming a Data Analyst and showcases my SQL querying, analytical thinking, and data exploration skills.

+This project builds upon my foundational experience with Power BI by focusing on direct database querying and analysis using SQL, allowing me to work more deeply with structured data.

 ---

 ## Background